-Usually MTC is used for synchronizing sequencers and multi-track recorders, and for controlling synths MIDI clocks are used.
-Many multi-track recorders will not use MIDI clocks, many drum machines won't accept SMPTE, and some devices won't use MMC.
-Some can be a MMC master but not a slave.
-Usually, there is one combination that will work, but don't bank on it.
-Synch mechanisms on some devices does not work at all.
+Usually, MTC is used for synchronizing sequencers and multi-track recorders, and for controlling synths MIDI clocks are used.
+Many multi-track recorders will not use MIDI clocks, many drum machines won’t accept SMPTE, and some devices won’t use MMC.
+Some can be an MMC master but not a slave.
+Usually, there is one combination that will work, but don’t bank on it.
+Synch mechanisms on some devices do not work at all.

-Always confirm your synch needs before you buy any gear that needs to use synchronization in your set up.
+Always confirm your sync needs before you buy any gear that needs to use synchronization in your setup.

 MIDI Synchronization In More Detail

 System Realtime Messages

 MIDI clock is a part of a group of messages called “System Realtime” messages:

 - F8 Timing Clock – A Timing Clock message is a status message sent to sync the timing between machines.